Reach Out to Potential Applicants

 National Name Exchange:

 The University of Illinois at Urbana-Champaign is a member of the National Name Exchange Consortium whose goal is to inform students from populations underrepresented in graduate study of the many opportunities to pursue advance degrees.
 As a member of the consortium, the most talented students are made available to our Illinois graduate programs.
-Units are emailed lists of eligible students’ names and areas of interest.
+To request access to the list, email GradDiversity@illinois.edu.
 Units then are encouraged to provide them with information about their programs and encourage them to consider applying to Illinois.

 Resources for Your Students